Canadian Car and Foundry

-Canadian Car and Foundry (CC&F), also variously known as "Canadian Car & Foundry" or more familiarly as "Can Car", was a manufacturer of buses, railway rolling stock, forestry equipment, and later aircraft for the Canadian market.
+The Canadian Car & Foundry Company, Limited, and from 1957 onwards the Canadian Car Company Limited, was a manufacturer of buses, railway rolling stock, forestry equipment, and later aircraft for the Canadian market.
 CC&F history goes back to 1897, but the main company was established in 1909 from an amalgamation of several companies and later became part of Hawker Siddeley Canada through the purchase by A.V.
 Roe Canada in 1957.
 Today the remaining factories are part of Alstom after its acquisition of Bombardier Transportation completed in 2021.

+Canadian Car was one of three corporate combinations formed by the Lord Beaverbrook in 1909, the others being Canada Cement and Stelco.

 History

 Canadian Car & Foundry (CC&F) was established in 1909 in Montreal as the result of an amalgamation of three companies: